Travel tips for Americans heading abroad as conflict continues in Middle East

 If you are considering traveling overseas, the State Department has tips and tools for you to use on travel.state.gov.

 "You can look at the destination where you are interested in traveling, look at the travel advisory.
-Travel do state dot gov also has information on visa requirements, vaccine requirements, tips from us diplomats who are serving in that country," says Mignon Houston, the deputy spokesperson for the State Department.
+Travel.state.gov also has information on visa requirements, vaccine requirements, tips from us diplomats who are serving in that country," says Mignon Houston, the deputy spokesperson for the State Department.

 On the website, you can access the Smart Traveler Enrollment Program, known as STEP.